-Gastric bypass surgery, otherwise known as roux-en-y (RNY) gastric bypass surgery, is one of the premier bariatric surgeries being practiced today.
-Gastric bypass provides high expected weight loss, and is highly studied – which is why gastric bypass is known as the “gold standard of bariatrics.”
+Gastric bypass, otherwise known as roux-en-y (RNY) gastric bypass surgery, is one of the premier bariatric procedure practiced today.
+It provides high expected weight loss, and is highly studied.
+Which is why gastric bypass is known as the “gold standard of bariatrics.”

 Gastric bypass surgery uses two approaches for weight loss: restrictive and malabsorptive.
-By creating a small pouch, which will serve as the new stomach, patients will be forced to consume smaller amounts of food.
-This restrictive method, will induce patients to eat several meals per day with small foods.
+By creating a small pouch in the stomach, patients will be forced to consume smaller amounts of food.
+This restrictive method will induce patients to eat several meals per day with small foods.

-The malabsorptive method of gastric bypass is when the intestines are bypassed by cutting the intestines and reattaching it to the new pouch.
-This bypass means that a significant portion of nutrients not be absored – which will decrease caloric intake.
+The malabsorptive method of gastric bypass is when the intestines are bypassed by cutting the intestines.
+Next, reattaching area to the new pouch.
+This bypass means that a significant portion of nutrients not be absorbed – which will decrease caloric intake.

 These two primary methods, allow gastric bypass patients to safely reduce the hunger hormone and to decrease caloric intake.